 In that year’s presidential primary statewide, Donald Trump got 33 percent, Ted Cruz 31 percent and Marco Rubio 24 percent.
 In Pope County, Trump got 32 percent, Cruz 31 percent and Rubio 25 percent.

-John Brummett, whose mainstay appears frequently in a Arkansas Democrat-Gazette, is a member of a Arkansas Writers’ Hall of Fame.
-Email him during firstname.lastname@example.org.
+John Brummett, whose column appears regularly in the Arkansas Democrat-Gazette, is a member of the Arkansas Writers’ Hall of Fame.
+Email him at email@example.com.
 Read his @johnbrummett Twitter feed.

 Editorial on 03/15/2018